Creating content and setting up your website is like renting a store at the mall and stocking it with items.

 Remember to step outside of the online world once in a while for real world inspiration and market research.

-Repurpose Created Content
+Repurpose Created Content into Visual Content

 You’ve spent time and effort learning how to start a blog and write great posts, now how do you maximize the reach of each piece of content.
 You can do this by creating both a traditional and action-based infographic.